seanmacavaney/pyterrier-anserini/pyterrier_anserini/pt_docs/extras.rst

 You can find a list of available indexes `here <https://github.com/castorini/pyserini/blob/master/docs/prebuilt-indexes.md>`_.

-Note that you can also load indexes from HuggingFace and share ones you've built through the :doc:`Artifact API <../../core/artifact>`:
+Note that you can also load indexes from HuggingFace and share ones you've built through the :ref:`Artifact API <artifacts>`:

 .. code-block:: python
    :caption: Load an Anserini index from HuggingFace